tomarrell/talks/go-debugging/notes.md

 This is something we'd therefore like to avoid in order to prevent potential problems later down the line in our production software.

+Let's take a look at a simple program which contains a data race.

 ---